kfdf/intrusive-index/README.md

 rollback(): boolean
 ```

-Savepoint and release can be used to create subtransactions, which will in case of an error, rollback to the nearest unreleased savepoint:
+Savepoint and release can be used to create nested transactions, which will, in case of an error, rollback to the nearest unreleased savepoint:

 ```js
 function tryThis(tr) {